elsewhither/brave-search-goggles/README.md

 # Library Goggles for Brave Search

 This project is a result of wanting to test out the emerging Goggles feature of Brave Search for use in library reference and information services.
-Brave Goggles act as both filters and boosts to results on top of the default Brave search engine.
+Brave Goggles act as both filters and boosters to results on top of the default Brave search engine.

 Library Goggles for Brave Search currently consists of two goggles: